Vadoc1337/website-portfolio/README.md

 # |EN|

 My website is a portfolio site with various projects.
 My site uses such languages as HTML, JS(vanilla), CSS (with Bootstrap framework connected).
-The site at the moment presented two projects, a wheel of fortune and random phone number generator.
+* In v.1.0 there are 2 projects on my site: a fortune wheel and a random phone number generator.
+* In v.1.0.1 I edited code with Prettier editor and removed unnecessary lines with eslint extension + changed description in English
 _______________________
 What I plan to add:
 1. New project to display weather on ☀️🌧️